Usage

 --controller-token CONTROLLER_TOKEN

---print-events Print events to stdout, disabled if used with --debug
+--print-events Print events to stdout, redundant and disabled with -vv

 To get help from ansible-rulebook run the following: